eltimster/arc-medtechai/phd-openings.md

 **Key areas involved in the research:** advanced signal processing, machine learning, neural modelling

-## Brain-Computer Interfaces for low-powered mobile/wearable devices
+## Brain-Computer Interfaces for low-powered mobile/wearable devices (Applications for this project have now closed)

 This project aims to develop a brain-computer interface system with emphasis on low power consumption and small memory requirements, without compromising on accuracy.
 The outcome of this project will be novel CNN models that incorporate spatiotemporal information, produce fast inference, and achieve small memory foot-prints so that they can be deployed in wearable devices or mobile computing platforms.
 The greatest challenge will be to maintain the required accuracy and performance while reducing the model size and the overall latency of the system.

 The suitable candidate will have an Honours or Masters degree in Biomedical Engineering, Electrical Engineering, Mathematics, Computer Science, or related fields, with good coursework results, evidence of strong capacity for research, and good English skills.